smithhmark/sgroupby_shootout/README.md

 # sgroupby_shootout
 A shootout between different limited group-bys

+## Introduction
+There is a need to do a style of group-by on data on the filesystem.
+The specif need is the highest scoring label-score pair in the sets of records identified by a key-value.
+Basically a group-by with a series of maxes

+the goal is to demonstrate a variety of approaches, and understand trade offs between:
+ - CPU
+ - Memory
+ - IO

+## Plan

+### Phase 1
+The first phase is to do some "hard-coded" group bys.
+Candidates for the first round:
+ - Python
+   - naive python
+   - pandas
+ - sqlite
+ - awk
+ - C++
+ - Rust
+ - Haskell
+ - Erlang

+### Phase 2
+Mostly as a kata, built out command-line tools for doing real work in several of the approaches tested in Phase 1. early candidats are:
+ - C++
+ - Python
+ - Rust
+ - Haskell

 ## Data
 In order to group-by anything, we need tablular data.
 To do meaningful performance comparisons, we need some moderately large amount of data.

 ### Developement data
 Using data from [ourworldindata.org](https://ourworldindata.org/coronavirus-source-data) is both topical and straightforward.